4 pretty Cycladic islands to visit

-It is hard to decide on only a few, as Greece has over 200 inhabited islands, each with its own specific beauty and peculiarities.
-The Greeks have numerous island clusters such as the Cycladic, the Dodecanese, the Eptanese, the Ionian… the list goes on, but the Cycladic islands, are on the whole perhaps the most breath-taking.
+When scouring through travel magazines, books and websites it is easy to conclude that it is hard to decide on only a few Greek islands.
+Greece has over 200 inhabited islands, each with their own specific beauty and peculiarities.
+Moreover, Greece has numerous island clusters such as the Cycladic, the Dodecanese, the Eptanese, the Ionian… the list goes on.
+The Cycladic islands, however, are arguably the most breathtaking of them all.

 Delos - Cultural Greece

 Our first point of call from Athens is the historic island of Delos.
 Delos is very special in that it is considered a UNESCO World Heritage Centre due to the extensive archaeological value of the land.
 The island has been mentioned by the ancient historians, poets and philosophers and playwrights as a point of cultural and mythological reference.
 The infertility of the landscape urged the ancient Athenians to proclaim it a pure and neutral place for the exclusive worship of the gods, and so it was considered a sacred place, existing in a parallel universe from all the worldly woes of the time.
 Visiting it now is an archaeological playground.
 It is full of remnants of the old days of glory with well-preserved highlights that will fascinate you: the Terrace of Lions, the column of the Phallus, an ancient theatre, the Houses of Dionysus and Cleopatra as well as a rich collection of intricate mosaics that have withstood the wrath of time.
 Surrender to the sheer history that screams out from every stone you turn and from every statue, you stare at.